UNEP-Economy-Division/SDG-Meter-Backend/README.md

 It's recommended to use a python virtual environment, for more details look at [the official documentation](https://docs.python.org/3/tutorial/venv.html).

 You need the binary of the model `app/models/finetuned_models/pytorch_model.bin` which is to heavy to be in this repository.
-Ask someone to get it
+Ask someone to get it.

 To install python dependencies:
 > pip install -r requirements.txt